 Elsewhere, there are numerous connections to WiFi, but many are password protected; so, you'll need to ask if it's possible to connect.

 Almost the whole of France is, however, covered by 4G or 3G.
 So, if your mobile phone is enabled to accept 4G/3G connections, then this is a good way to connect to the internet without incurring roaming charges – be sure to turn off Data Roaming on your device.
-See this map of areas covered by 4G and 3G.

 If your device is not 4G/3G enabled, then you might consider getting your own Travel WiFi hotspot device (www.travel-wifi.com).
 A Travel Wifi mobile hotspot is a small wireless modem that connects any Wi-Fi enabled device to 3G/4G Internet, with a fast and secure connection.
 For instance, you can connect your laptop, your tablet or your smartphone to Internet while you're in France, thus saving you a lot of money in data roaming.
 It comes pre-configured, and doesn't require any installation!